WarrantyVoid/CarND-MPC-Project/reflection.md

 We can see that steering and throttle are much more smooth now.
 If we would have chosen a smaller `dt` for the given velocity now, the vehicle would have smoothly approached the reference path and consistently followed it.

-### 3. Provide details on how you've dealed with latency.
+### 3. Provide details on how you've dealt with latency.

-I haven taken the hint from the lessons and applied the update equasions once on the initial state before feeding it into the MCP.
-In this step, the equasion can be simplified quite alot as many factory e.g. cos/sin are either zero or one.
-As `Dt` I have chosen the latency as projected from the mean of the last 5 algorithm invocations.
+I haven taken the hint from the lessons and applied the update equations once on the initial state before feeding it into the MCP.
+In this step, the equation can be simplified quite a lot, as many factory as e.g. cos/sin are either zero or one.
+As `dt` I have chosen the latency as projected from the mean of the last 5 algorithm invocations.

 With this setup, the car drives safely and smoothly along the course with a speed between 70 on straight sections and 40 inside curves.
 The algorithm has potential for higher speeds, but I played it safe.
 The following video shows one lap: